Tythos/06-of-52--accessible-kubernetes-with-terraform-and-digitalocean/README.md

 https://slugs.do-api.dev/

 Run `terraform apply` and... poof!
-You have a functioning Kubernetes cluster!
-Congratulations.
+You have a functioning Kubernetes cluster in the cloud.
+Congratulations!

 Before we get too excited, though, let's make sure this cluster is organized under the DigitalOcean project we created; modify `doproject.tf` to include it: